-Through Park for Every Classroom, the park offers a full spectrum of opportunities for teachers to work with resource specialists, use the park as a "learning laboratory", and participate in professional development opportunities in place-based education and education for sustainability.
+Through Park for Every Classroom, Marsh-Billings-Rockefeller National Historical Park offers a full spectrum of opportunities for teachers to work with resource specialists, use the park as a "learning laboratory", and participate in professional development opportunities in place-based education and education for sustainability.
 The primary goal is to share the park's resources to create meaningful learning experiences for students, so they can:

 Gain a deeper understanding and appreciation of their community;

 Discover the connections between standards-based classroom learning and real-world application; and